algobulls/algobulls_help_site/docs/index.md

 Know more about the <a href="https://help.algobulls.com/member/wallet.html">Plans & Wallet section</a>

-## 8. How to Subscribe to a package?
+## 8. How to Subscribe to a Plan?

-To <a href="https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading">subscribe to a plan</a>, you can choose a package of your choice from the plans & wallets section, these plans are active for a specific time duration.
+To <a href="https://app.algobulls.com/wallet?defaultCategory=backtesting%26PaperTrading">subscribe to a plan</a>, you can choose a package of your choice from the plans & wallet section, these plans are active for a specific time duration.
 Hence all services included in the package will not incur any additional charges for that period.

-Know more about <a href="https://help.algobulls.com/member/wallet.html">Plans & Wallets</a>
+Know more about <a href="https://help.algobulls.com/member/wallet.html">Plans & Wallet</a>

 AlgoBulls also offers a range of free plans - Subscribe for a <a href="https://app.algobulls.com/wallet?defaultCategory=free">Free Plan</a> now!